Peppermint Patty: Character traits

-Peppermint Patty is noted for her persistent habit of profoundly misunderstanding basic concepts and ideas that most people would consider obvious, then blindly ignoring any counsel against her latest fixation which leads to ultimately embarrassing situations for which she blames those who warned her.
-For a long time, she was unaware that Snoopy was a dog, referring to him as "a funny looking kid with a big nose."
-This was a recurrent gag in the strip until an incident (featured in a series of strips from March 1974) in which Patty declares she is through with school and plans to spend the rest of her days staying in "Chuck's guest cottage" (Snoopy's dog house).
-By the end of this story arc, Marcie angrily informs Peppermint Patty that the "funny looking kid" is actually a beagle, leaving Patty in stunned shock for several strips.
-In a later phone call to Charlie Brown, Patty finally accepts the truth: "Let's just say my pride had the flu, okay, Chuck?"
+Peppermint Patty is noted for her somewhat dull and slow-minded temperament, resulting in embarrassments and inconveniences.
+For a long time, she was unaware that Snoopy was a dog, referring to him as "a funny-looking kid with a big nose".
+This was a recurrent gag in the strip until an incident (featured in a series of strips from March 1974) in which Peppermint Patty declares she is through with school and plans to spend the rest of her days staying in "Chuck's guest cottage" (Snoopy's dog house).
+By the end of this story arc, Marcie angrily informs Peppermint Patty that the "funny-looking kid" is actually a beagle, leaving Peppermint Patty in stunned shock for several strips.
+In a later phone call to Charlie Brown, Peppermint Patty finally accepts the truth: "Let's just say my pride had the flu, okay, Chuck?"

-She also thinks a school for gifted children means that enrolling will result in her receiving free gifts.
+Peppermint Patty also thinks that a school for gifted children means that enrolling will result in her receiving gifts.
 She confuses a dog obedience school with a human private school, going so far as to enroll and graduate with the other dogs.
-Only later, when she tries to use that diploma to escape having to attend regular school, does she discover that she has publicly humiliated herself for a meaningless honor.
+Only later, when she tries to use that diploma to escape having to attend regular school, does she discover her mistake.
 Although initially angry with Snoopy, who had recommended the school to her, she forgives him after he rescues her from a fight with a cat named "World War II" (whom she mistook for Snoopy in a cat suit) that lives next door to Charlie Brown.

 She is widely known for receiving a D− grade on every school assignment or exam (in 1999, the final full year of Peanuts, her teacher presents her with a certificate naming her to the "D-Minus Hall of Fame").
-In one comic strip, Patty gets a Z−, which she calls "sarcasm".
+In one comic strip, Peppermint Patty gets a Z−, which she calls "sarcasm".
 In a series of strips in 1984, Peppermint Patty is held back a grade for failing all of her classes—only to be allowed to return to her old class when her old desk in front of Marcie starts to emit snoring noises, leading both students and faculty to suspect that a "snoring ghost" haunts the classroom.

 Peppermint Patty's bad grades are possibly exacerbated by her tendency to sleep during class due to being too insecure to sleep until her father returns home from working late.
 In one series of strips, Marcie suggests that Patty's unrequited love for Charlie Brown (see below) causes her to fall asleep.
 At Marcie's urging, Patty also goes to a sleep disorder treatment center to be tested for narcolepsy; it is reaffirmed that staying up too late at night, and not narcolepsy, causes Patty to sleep in class.